The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 In addition to the proper use of message types, follow the guidelines below to compose messages for clarity, consistency and other guidelines:

 a.
 Grammar
    i.
-Start with a capital letter, end with period besides well-known exceptions.
+Start with a capital letter and end with period besides well-known exceptions.
 Use capital letters for file formats and tool names. e.g.,
       LEF, DEF, SPICE.
    ii.
 After the first word’s capitalization, do not use capital letters (aside from obvious exceptions - RSMT, hCut, etc. iii.
 Do not use exclamations.
 Severity must be communicated by message severity and clear implied or explicit action. iv.
 Avoid long, verbose messages.
 Use commas to list and separate clauses in messages.
    v.
 Spellcheck all messages using American English spellings. vii.
 Use ellipsis (...) only to indicate a pause, as when some tool is running or being intialized